Do you remember postal orders?

 Do postal orders still exist?

-Now we're making payments by cheque, debit card and even via our mobile phone, many people assume postal orders have been phased out.
+Now we can make payments via our mobile phones, using contactless cards and chip and pin, and cheques still come in handy, so many people assume that postal orders have been phased out.

-But they are still available at a Post Office near you, though of course their use has declined.
+But they are still available at a Post Office near you, though their use has declined.

 “They were probably most popular before the late 1960s, when most transactions such as payment of wages or rent were carried out in cash and many people didn't have bank accounts,” says Mark Bowerman, communications manager at Payments UK.